 138) The Honeymooners (S7E8)

 Cory and Topanga have their honeymoon on the islands and run into an older couple who’s retiring in the same location.
-Cory gets the wild idea of moving there permanently until he realizes they have to go home.
+Cory gets the wild idea of moving there permanently until he realizes they must go home.
 Eric inexplicably shows up on their trip in disguise.

 139) Killer Bees (S1E5)